 • long sword,

-Kamakura High quality, very artistic, mainly for samurai.
+Kamakura High quality, very artistic, mostly for samurai.

 Mamoyama (1573-1599)

-Gradually they began to fall out of use, becoming a tribute to tradition.
+Gradually began to go out of use, turning into a tribute to tradition

 Shin-Shinto, "new new swords")